ernestcortazar3/hackathon-ice-cream-ec3/README.md

 2:25pm

 Finally got styling where I want it. and plan for how to attack the functions of the linked pages.
 Pushing now.

+2:48pm

+Gathered images for pages.
+Created a page for every button on the home page.
+Created blank template of the page to use.